 Gabon coup leaders to meet and decide Bongo fate, new leader

-Brice Nguema, leader of the elite Republican Guard and a relative to President Ali Bongo did not confirm the president’s whereabouts.
+Brice Nguema, leader of the elite Republican Guard and a relative to President Ali Bongo, did not confirm the president’s whereabouts.

 Brice Nguema, suspected ringleader of Wednesday’s coup in Gabon has said the mutinous soldiers are meeting at 14:00 GMT to decide the new leader of the Central African country.